Acute lymphoblastic leukemia, also known as acute lymphocytic leukemia, is a type of blood cancer that can affect children and adults.

 Chronic leukemia develops slowly.
 As it grows, it allows the body to produce more mature, useful cells.

+ALL is an acute leukemia.
 Acute leukemia develops rapidly.
 It quickly crowds out the good cells, leaving less room for healthy cells.
-As immature, useless blast cells accumulate in the marrow and blood, the body finds it harder to function properly.
+As immature, useless blast cells accumulate in the marrow and blood, it becomes harder for the body to function properly.

 Doctors do not know exactly why ALL happens, but there are some common risk factors.

-Exposure to radiation: Exposure during a nuclear accident or treatment for previous cancer may increase the risk.
+- exposure to radiation, for instance, during a nuclear accident or treatment for a previous cancer

-Exposure to chemicals: Exposure to benzene, which is present in cigarette smoke and petroleum products, may increase the risk.
+- exposure to chemicals, notably benzene, present in cigarette smoke and petroleum products

-If a person has symptoms that could indicate ALL, the doctor will take a medical history, do a physical examination, and carry out some tests.
+If a person has symptoms that could indicate ALL, a doctor

 - blood tests